 No wonder young people think that it’s the grand gesture that is proof of “True Love”, and ignore all the small ways we can create secure attachments.

 There are few models in the media we can look at to see this – that building a secure attachment with your spouse and maintaining it is made up of a thousand small things.

 What is a secure attachment?

-Work on raising your self-esteem, using resources such as books and your therapist.
-A more-solid sense of self-esteem helps in forming secure attachments.
+- Work on raising your self-esteem, using resources such as books and your therapist.
+A more-solid sense of self-esteem helps in building a secure attachment with your spouse.

 - Learn to identify, honor, and to express your emotional needs in a way that is self-caring and not forceful or accusatory.

 - Risk being authentic and direct.
 Don’t play games or try to manipulate your partner’s interest.
 It is only by showing who you really are that you receive authentic love.